davrodpin/mole/test-env/README.md

 `mole_http` runs two http servers listening on port `80` and `8080`, so clients would be able to access the using the following urls: `http://192.168.33.11:80/` and `http://192.168.33.11:8080/`
+It also publishes the port `8080` to the host machine to be used as a web server to test remote port forwarding.

 ### Teardown